 Article IX - Finances

 Section 1 - The treasurer shall deposit all funds of the Club in a Board approved insured financial institution named by the board.
 The responsibilities of and the accounting for fund raising activities will be governed under our Foundation with our Fundraising Event activities being the major source of funding.
-All fundraising financial activities for the purpose of charitable use proceeds and related expenses
+All fundraising financial activities for the purpose of charitable use are to be processed through the Foundation account (501c3) vs. the Club account (501c4).

+However, the Club is the entity that reports to the Washington State Gaming Commission all fund-raising activities that are recognized as gambling.

 Section 2 - All bills must be authorized in writing by a Club officer or committee chair using the document known as the “payment authorization form”.
 Following authorization the bill (s) shall be paid by debit card and/or checks signed by the Treasurer as a single signer.